Haniefrifqi/Non-library-edge-detection/README.md

 I already explain step-by-step method that I used on matlab file above

+You can use english version if you aren't from Indonesia

+Kamu bisa pake versi Indonesia kalo kamu orang Indonesia

 I use two kind of image: cartoon and real-life photo

 For cartoon image results: